LukasStonie/reference_database/README.md

 You can create a conda environment with the required packages by using this command:\
 `conda create --name refdb --file requirements.txt`

+### Venv

+Venv is a tool for managing dependencies and virtual environments.
+It is part of the python standard library and thus uses pip as a package manager.
+The file **requirements_pip.txt** holds the required packages for the venv\
+Please make sure that you have venv installed before proceeding.\
+You can create a venv with the name refdb by using this command:\
+`virtualenv refdb`\
+\
+Afterwards, you can activate the venv with this command:\
+`source refdb/bin/activate`\
+\
+Finally, you can install the required packages with this command:\
+`pip install -r requirements_pip.txt`

 ### Database

 The database is a sqlite database.
 It is a database that uses a .db file to store its entries.
 No database server is